A number of studies have shown that prolonged sitting is linked to increased risk of heart disease, diabetes and early death.

 A somewhat obvious answer is to spend less time sitting down and more time standing up.
 Standing desks are slowly becoming more popular, with big names including AOL, Google, Twitter and Facebook integrating them into their workspaces.
 See how ReadWrite coped when switching to standing desks for one week.

 Another option is to alternate between sitting and standing at your work station.
 There’s a collection of adjustable desks available already, and it’s a bit nicer than a fully standing desk, as it gives you the ability to sit down on particularly tiring days (like Mondays).
+Explore our curated list of the best standing desks for 2023 by our talented team of experts.

 If your boss doesn’t like the idea of standing (get him to read this article!) or it’s just not an option for you, try something like StandApp.
 StandApp is a mobile and desktop application which uses alarms to remind us when to take standing breaks from our desks during work hours.